 A raised garden lies to the left of Parliament House where there is a Magnolia and sitting area providing views.
 There is gated access from the garden to the adjacent parking area suitable for a number of vehicles.
 To the rear of the property is an additional garden area which is well stocked with flowers and shrubs together with trees inc Silver Birch and an Indian Bean tree.
 To the right hand side of Parliament House is a gravelled terrace with two storage sheds and greenhouse, beyond this area is the kitchen garden.
 The kitchen garden is now overgrown but is well laid out with raised beds which could once again be restored and be productive.

-Mains electricity, water and drainage.
+Mains electricity and water with private drainage.
 LPG fired central heating.

 South Hams District Council